RosettaCommons/documentation/coupled-moves.md

 3. Sidechain move
 4. Monte Carlo accept/reject

 Resulting in a limitation where a backbone move might create a sidechain clash that is rejected in the first Monte Carlo step, even though it could have been rescued by the subsequent sidechain move.
+The coupled algorithm allows this to occur, enabling sampling of previously inaccessible sequence and backbone torsional space.

-**Coupled Moves Algorithm**
+**Coupled Moves Algorithm

 1. Backbone move
 2. Sidechain move
 3. Monte Carlo accept/reject
-4. Return to step 1
+4. Return to step 1**

 # [4] Setup and Inputs